 Learn how to make spring rolls that are fresh, crunchy and delicious.
 It's easier than you think!

 Spring rolls—also sometimes called summer rolls—are a healthy dish that you can make any time of year.
 You may have seen these fresh rice paper-wrapped rolls at restaurants, or picked up some premade ones at the grocery store, but it’s easy to make your own.
 Here’s how to make fresh spring rolls at home.

-Originating in southeast Asia, spring rolls are a popular bite of fresh vegetables sliced into matchsticks and wrapped in rice paper.
-(I love how the wrappers are translucent, so you can take a peek at the colorful flavors inside!)
+Originating in Southeast Asia, this variety of spring roll is a popular dish made with fresh vegetables wrapped in rice paper.
+Not to be confused with crispy, deep-fried egg rolls, these uncooked spring rolls have translucent wrappers, so you can take a peek at the colorful flavors inside.

 How to Make Spring Rolls

 - 2 cups thinly sliced romaine

 - 1/4 cup wasabi-coated green peas

 Test Kitchen tip: Look for spring roll wrappers in the Asian section of your grocery store.
 They come in flat packages similar to tortillas.
 You can also buy rice paper wrappers on Amazon.